Albertzue/learning_notes/aws/AIF/keypoints.md

 33. Batch inference processes data in large batchesat scheduled intervals.
 34. Top K isa decoding parameter used during text generation by large language models (LLMs) that:
 ```
-Limits the number of candidate next tokens to the top K most likely optionsat each step.
+  Limits the number of candidate next tokens to the top K most likely options at each step.
   From this shortlist, the model samples one token, introducing controlled randomness.
   Helps balance between coherence and diversity in output.
   Forexample, if Top K = 50, the model will only consider the 50 most probable next tokensand randomly choose one based on
   their probabilities
 ```
-35. ReAct prompting (Reasoning and Acting) isa prompt engineering technique that:
+35. ReAct prompting (Reasoning and Acting) is a prompt engineering technique that:
 ```
 Combines step-by-step reasoning (e.g.,analyzing a customer's request)
 With actions, such as calling external tools or APIs, like inventory systems or product databases